angulardevelopment/todo-notes/README.md

 With Shift key you can select the multiple entries. localStorage object stores the data with no expiration date.

+      Create a basic ToDo app that allows you to add, delete and mark items complete.
+●	It should have a textbox where the user can type in the text for the item, and hit enter or click save to save the item in the list.
+●	The list of items should be displayed in a list below the text box ●	The user can delete the item from the list
+●	The user can mark the item complete in the list which will show the item, struck off

 # TodoApp